 Eventually, in most cases, the thyroid gland restores back to normal, although some patients may become hypothyroid permanently.

-Diagnosis of subacute thyroiditis is a tricky one.
-Patients usually consult their family physicians, who often do not think about the possibility of subacute thyroiditis.
-Patients get placed on a variety of medicines to control their symptoms which do not get better and they feel quite frustrated.
-Usually, it takes an endocrinologist to diagnose subacute thyroiditis.
+Diagnosis of Subacute Thyroiditis is a tricky one.
+Patients usually consult their family physicians, who often do not think about the possibility of Subacute Thyroiditis.
+They usually treat patients’ symptoms with a variety of medicines.
+When patients don’t get better, both patients and physicians feel quite frustrated.
+Usually, it takes an endocrinologist to diagnose Subacute Thyroiditis accurately.

-Thyroid Radioiodine uptake and scan is the most useful tool in deciding whether hyperthyroidism is due to subacute thyroiditis or Graves’ disease.
-In subacute thyroiditis, radioiodine uptake is minimal.
-On the other hand, it is elevated in Graves’ disease.
+Thyroid Radioiodine uptake and scan is the most useful tool in deciding whether hyperthyroidism is due to Subacute Thyroiditis or Graves’ Disease.
+In Subacute Thyroiditis, there is minimal radioiodine uptake.
+On the other hand, it is elevated in Graves’ Disease.

 The Thyroid Radioiodine uptake and scan should not be done if a patient is pregnant or breast-feeding.

-Don’t rely on TSH, a test typically ordered by non-endocrinologists, because it lags behind about 6 weeks.
-Therefore, the results of TSH may be telling the story what happened 6 weeks ago, which may be quite misleading.
-Even otherwise TSH is a misleading test for thyroid function.
+Caution: Don’t rely on TSH, a test typically ordered by non-endocrinologists, because it lags behind about 6 weeks.
+Therefore, the results of TSH may be telling the story about what happened 6 weeks ago, which may be quite misleading.
+Even otherwise, TSH is a misleading test for thyroid function.

 Treatment of Subacute Thyroiditis

-In the majority of cases, subacute thyroiditis is a self-limiting disease.
-Therefore, no specific treatment is required.
+In the majority of cases, Subacute Thyroiditis is a self-limiting disease.
+Therefore, you don’t need any specific treatment.
 However, close monitoring is essential.

 You can manage symptoms of hyperthyroidism with a Beta-Blocker such as atenolol or propranolol.